Realtor commission changes are here: What they mean for homebuyers and sellers

 The biggest change is that listing agents (the agents who represent home sellers) may no longer make offers of compensation to buy-side agents on any NAR-affiliated multiple listing service (MLS).
 In addition, a buyer’s agent must now have a written contract with a home shopper, clearly specifying their fee, before they may show that client a house.
 Until now, NAR encouraged but didn’t require written agreements between buy-side agents and buyers.

 A federal judge gave preliminary approval to the settlement in April 2024, and the final holdout among the brokerages named in the suit — HomeServices of America, part of Warren Buffett’s Berkshire Hathaway — also settled in April.
-While final court approval is not expected until November, the rules took effect August 17.
+The rules took effect August 17, and final court approval was granted November 26.

 Compared to the old model, the new version offers a greater level of transparency for consumers — homebuyers now will be fully aware of how much they’re paying for an agent’s services.
 “It’s always good when people understand what they are and are not paying for,” says David Druey, Florida regional president at Centennial Bank.